Massachusetts Public Health Inspector Training: Housing

 Enrollment and Contact Hours

-The May 2017 class is full.
-For those already registered, you will receive an enrollment key to access the course.
+The December 2017 class is full.
+For those already registered, you will receive an enrollment key in September to access the course.

-If you have not yet received your enrollment key or you would like to get on the waiting list, please contact Ruth-Ellen at email@example.com.
+If you would like to get on the waiting list for the May 2018 class, please contact Ruth-Ellen at firstname.lastname@example.org.